FIND ME ON

 Read: May 16, 2021 • Rating: 6/10

-The author, who has been a palliative care nurse for many years, relates what she's learned about life from the most common regrets of her dying patients.
+The author, who has been a palliative care nurse for many years, shares what she's learned about life from the most common regrets of her dying patients.

-The book can be a bit bleak at times, but the regrets are certainly a good reminder for everyone - although they aren't anything unexpected.
+The regrets are a good reminder for everyone - although they aren't anything unexpected.

 Start With Why